aplteam/MarkAPL/Docs/MarkAPL.md

 #### compileFunctions

-This parameter is of interest only for APL programmers.
+This parameter is of interest only to APL programmers.

 Boolean that defaults to 1.
 There is just one reason to prevent any function from being compiled: performance measurements.